Chase Roullier, snap after snap, cements himself as an anchor of Washington’s offense

 The first thing Washington Football Team center Chase Roullier does after breaking the huddle is spy the safeties.
 He looks for clues to the defense’s intentions, identifies the middle linebacker and adjusts his linemates.
-The reserved 28-year-old from suburban Minneapolis, is perhaps most animated in those moments, preparing 1,500 pounds of men for a brutal ballet.
+The reserved 28-year-old from suburban Minneapolis is perhaps most animated in those moments, preparing 1,500 pounds of men for a brutal ballet.
 Roullier is proud of this brainy role.

 “I’m not the biggest, fastest or strongest guy,” he said, adding, “My strengths come from me being a technician and more of a mental player.”

 This season, as Washington has struggled to a 2-5 start, Roullier has been the quiet, oft-overlooked engine of one of the NFL’s better offensive lines.
-He’s not the unit’s best-known player (that would be right guard Brandon Scherff), or its exciting rookie (right tackle Sam Cosmi), or its biggest personality (left tackle Charles Leno Jr.), but in many ways the former sixth-round pick from Wyoming is its most reliable.
+He’s not the unit’s best-known player (that would be right guard Brandon Scherff), its exciting rookie (right tackle Sam Cosmi) or its biggest personality (left tackle Charles Leno Jr.), but in many ways the former sixth-round pick from Wyoming is its most reliable member.
 He hasn’t missed a snap this season, all while winning 84 percent of his run blocks, according to ESPN, the league’s best rate among centers.

 In January, before his first season of rebuilding the Washington Football Team was even over, Coach Ron Rivera cemented Roullier as the line’s keystone of the future with a four-year, $40.5 million contract.
 Roullier was the first player Rivera inherited to sign an extension, and he became, as the team’s only clean-shaven lineman, a baby-faced leader — an anchor for a position group fortified this offseason in preparation of finding a franchise quarterback.

 “Chase is a very smart, physical football player,” said assistant offensive line coach Travelle Wharton.
-He described Roullier diagnosing new defensive looks midgame and explaining it to coaches and teammates on the sideline.
+He described Roullier diagnosing a new defensive look midgame and explaining it to coaches and teammates on the sideline.
 “He will pick it up right away.
-You don't have to wait ‘til Monday to figure out what [the defense] did.”
+You don’t have to wait till Monday to figure out what [the defense] did.”

 Sports make sense to Roullier because of his childhood in Savage, Minn.
 His parents, Mark and DeeAnn, grew up athletes, and he spent many of his early years in the stands, watching his older sister Brienne, or competing himself.
 Roullier liked basketball, baseball and hockey, and he often traveled for weekend tournaments, playing video games with friends and running around hotel hallways — though he was always sure to avoid trouble.